bonnierpolska/devourer/README.md

 [![Build Status](https://travis-ci.org/bonnierpolska/devourer.svg)](https://travis-ci.org/bonnierpolska/devourer)

-Devourer is a generic API client for Python 2.7 and 3.3+.
+Devourer is a generic REST API client for Python 2.7 and 3.3+.

 It features an object-oriented, declarative approach to simplify the communication.
 It depends on the brilliant requests package as the gateway to API server.
 A simple example: